 Zelenka was instrumental in developing two more IRPs at EPUD before going into consulting.
 His resume includes membership on the Oregon Global Warming Commission (2013-18), Climate Trust (2004-10), Public Power Council (2000-06), Renewable Northwest (1994-2008), which he helped co-found, and the Solar Energy Association of Oregon (1988-98).
 On top of all that, he was re-elected this past May to a fourth four-year term on the Eugene City Council.

 Back to Top

-Supervisor of Policy and Technical Assistance, Weatherization and Intergovernmental Programs Office, Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy
+Supervisor of Partnerships and Technical Assistance, Weatherization and Intergovernmental Programs Office, Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy

 Jenah Zweig currently serves as Supervisor of Policy and Technical Assistance at the U.S. Department of Energy’s Weatherization and Intergovernmental Programs Office.
 Prior to this, she was a Policy Director at the Southeast Energy Efficiency Alliance (SEEA).
 Prior to her work with SEEA, she worked in the Mayor’s Office of Sustainability for the City of Atlanta, Georgia; Natural Justice in Cape Town, South Africa; and the U.S. Department of Justice.
 She is a LEED Green Associate, certified mediator in Georgia and California, AESP SEARCH Vice President, and Presidential Volunteer Service Award honoree.
 She has a law degree from the University of Georgia School of Law, where she served as Editor-in-Chief of the Georgia Journal of International and Comparative Law, and a Bachelor’s degree with honors from the University of Southern California.